 Congressmen Blake Farenthold (R-TX) and Jim Matheson (D-UT) are sponsoring bi-partisan legislation, the FACT Act (Furthering Asbestos Claim Transparency).

-Harold Kim wrote an article for Free Enterprise detailing the specifics of nonexistent people receiving funds from Asbestos trusts.
+Harold Kim wrote an article for Free Enterprise detailing the specifics of nonexistent people receiving funds from Asbestos trusts with the help of the best mesothelioma lawyers.
 Thousands and thousands of dollars intended for real victims being dispersed to faulty trusts and placed in undeserving hands.
 Imagine that.

 the trusts’ opaque operations open the door to abuse.
 A recent article in the Wall Street Journal revealed that an employee of a California law firm filed a claim with a trust in the name of someone who didn’t even exist.
 Five weeks later, he received a $26,000 check from the trust.
 The same firm also filed trust claims on behalf of clients who were nurses.
 They allegedly were exposed to asbestos while chipping paint from boilers – not exactly a typical duty for nurses.